PaddlePaddle/PaddleSpeech/examples/ljspeech/voc0/README.md

 Synthesize waveform.
 1. We assume the `--input` is a directory containing several mel spectrograms(log magnitude) in `.npy` format.
-2. The output would be saved in `--output` directory, containing several `.wav` files, each with the same name as the mel spectrogram does.
+2. The output would be saved in the `--output` directory, containing several `.wav` files, each with the same name as the mel spectrogram does.
 3. `--checkpoint_path` should be the path of the parameter file (`.pdparams`) to load.
 Note that the extention name `.pdparmas` is not included here.
 6. `--ngpu` is the number of gpus to use, if ngpu == 0, use cpu.